pragmagrid/pragmagrid.github.io/_posts/pragma39/2023-03-25-pragma39-program.md

     <td>10:30 - 11:00</td>
     <td><b>Keynote Speech 2</b>
       <ul>
-        <li> The Role of IT in Improving Healthcare Services and Achieving the Highest Degree of Public Health in Indonesia, Ministry of Health, Indonesia</li>
+        <li><a href="https://github.com/pragmagrid/pragma-meetings/blob/master/pragma39/22/keynote_indonesia_health.pdf?raw=true"> The Role of IT in Improving Healthcare Services and Achieving the Highest Degree of Public Health in Indonesia, Ministry of Health, Indonesia</a></li>
       </ul>
     </td>
   </tr>